List of sovereign states and dependent territories in Asia: United Nations member states

 There are 49 Asian states or states with substantial territory in Asia in this list.
 All are members of the United Nations.

 States with limited, but substantial, international recognition

-In this list, Palestine is a state with substantial international recognition and UN observer-state status but without practical control over tangible territory, while Taiwan is a de facto state with full practical sovereignty over its territory and unofficial ties with most of the international community but not widely recognized de jure.
+In this list, Palestine is a state with substantial international recognition and UN General Assembly non-member observer state status but without practical control over tangible territory, while Taiwan is a de facto state with full practical sovereignty over its territory and unofficial ties with most of the international community but not widely recognized de jure.
 Although a founding member of the United Nations as the Republic of China, since 1971 Taiwan is no longer recognized by the United Nations.

 De facto states with little or no international recognition

-The four de facto states on this list have little or no international recognition and are not members of the United Nations.
+The three de facto states on this list have little or no international recognition and are not members of the United Nations.
 All are defined as states by the declarative theory.

 Dependencies and other territories

 The four territories in this list are controlled by a state of which they are not considered to be a part.